Progress Report January 2022

 Other graphical fixes

-Blinkhawk made some changes to the Garbage Collector (GC), which encompasses a number of bug fixes, improving the algorithm to make it clean memory in a smarter fashion, and also making it more efficient for iGPUs.
+Blinkhawk made some (GC), which encompasses a number of bug fixes, improving the algorithm to make it clean memory in a smarter fashion, and also making it more efficient for iGPUs.

 The value of the minimal, expected, and critical thresholds were rebalanced, so that it does not act as aggressively on GPUs with more memory, while it still performs the job within an acceptable margin for low-memory graphics cards.
 Additionally, yuzu now queries the size of the GPU memory instead of estimating it, allowing the GC to make better decisions when cleaning it.
 These changes seek to benefit both low-end and high-end GPUs the most, without affecting either negatively.